nataliabernardo/nataliab_metis/Project_5/Readme.md

 ### 5. Results!

-I tested a few pictures on the model to check if it identifies the curb ramps.
+I tested a few pictures to check if it identifies the curb ramps.
 I was very happy with the results so far.
 The results using Faster R-CNN RestNet  were significantly more accurate than in my previous attempt of using SSD MobileNet.
 You can check some predictions below.

 <p align="center"> <img src="post_images/correctly_detected.jpg" width="100%"></p>